embers-project/iot-lab/README.md

 sensors_off
 ```

 Finally you can launch device broker test with [serial_sensors.py](https://github.com/emberscity/iot-lab/blob/master/serial_sensors.py) script.
 This script will automatically get your experiment nodes list and flash the firmare with CLI-tools library.
 We also use an IoT-LAB  [Serial Aggregator](https://www.iot-lab.info/tutorials/nodes-serial-link-aggregation/) library, to aggregate all the experiment nodes serial links.
 Thus the script sends the measurement configuration and receives measures data by serial nodes communication.
-The last stage is just to send the measurement data to the broker device.
+The last stage is the interaction with the device broker like register/unregister devices or send the measurement data.

-Currently you can only test a [Meshblu](https://meshblu.readme.io/) device broker implementation with HTTP protocol.
+Actually you can only test a [Meshblu](https://meshblu.readme.io/) device broker implementation with HTTP protocol.
 You must fill the broker file configuration and Meshblu section (URL and Gateway UUID parameters).

 ```
 <login>@<site>:~/embers/iot-lab$ cat broker.cfg